acdlee/acdlee.github.io-YourMorning/index.md

 **CRTL-X CTRL-S**<br />
 And exit the file:<br />
 **CTRL-X CTRL-C**<br />
-Note: "CRTL-X CTRL-S" means you hold down the CTRL key and press the X key,
+Note:<br />"CRTL-X CTRL-S" means you hold down the CTRL key and press the X key,
       and then hold down the CTRL key and press the S key.

 ### Running the Python Script
 To esnure everything's working, type the follow command:<br />
 **python3 mymorning.py**<br />
-You should open 3 webpages: Google, my Github, and some lofi music.
+You should open 3 webpages: Google, my Github, and some lofi music.<br />
 If you run into some issues, feel to access the Oracle that is Google.

 ### Writing the bash command